-- (3) The option exercise price for awards granted in connection with our initial public offering was the price per share at which our common stock was first sold in our initial public offering and the exercise price for awards granted following our initial public offering was the fair market value of one share of our common stock on the applicable grant date. - (4) The market value was determined based on the closing sale price per share of our common stock on the NASDAQ Global Market on January 31, 2021, which was \$83.55. - (5) The performance-based vesting restricted stock awards granted in fiscal 2018 to our executive officers, including our named executive officers, were originally awarded with vesting based on the achievement of the compound annual growth rate ("CAGR") in the Company's revenue (determined on a basis consistent with GAAP) in the period beginning February 1, 2018 and ended January 31, 2021, calculated based on a beginning value of \$229.5 million (the Company's revenue for the fiscal year ended January 31, 2018) as follows:
+- (3) The option exercise price for awards granted in connection with our initial public offering was the price per share at which our common stock was first sold in our initial public offering and the exercise price for awards granted following our initial public offering was the fair market value of one share of our common stock on the applicable grant date. - (4) The market value was determined based on the closing sale price per share of our common stock on the NASDAQ Global Market on January 31, 2022, which was \$53.44. - (5) For awards for which the performance period is complete, the number of shares earned is reported in this column based on the actual achievement as certified by our compensation committee. - (6) The performance-based vesting restricted stock units granted in 2019 to our executive officers, including our named executive officers, were originally awarded with vesting based on the achievement of the Company's revenue CAGR (determined on a basis consistent with GAAP) in the period beginning February 1, 2019 and ended January 31, 2022, calculated based on a beginning value of \$287.2 million (the Company's revenue for the fiscal year ended January 31, 2019) as follows: